 Action: Replace the disk that has received the SMART alert.
-If the physical disk is a member of a nonredundant virtual disk, then back up the data before replacing the disk.
+If the physical disk is a member of a nonredundant virtual disk, ensure that you back up the data before replacing the disk.

-A CAUTION: Removing a physical disk that is included in a nonredundant virtual disk will cause the virtual disk to fail and may cause data loss.
+CAUTION: Removing a physical disk that is included in a nonredundant virtual disk will cause the virtual disk to fail and may cause data loss.